 3.)
 Use a cigar Bobken (cupholder ashtray) – Car ashtrays are so tiny now that cigars never seem to fit them.
 I guess that’s why most people put change in them.

-Well it gets more involved since smoking the vehicle isn’t the real problem.
-The problem exists afterwards when you have that stale smoke smell in your vehicle.
+Well it gets more involved since smoking inside the vehicle makes your car stink.
+A better alternative would be vaping since juice head vape juice smells better and doesn’t make your car stink.
+The problem also exists afterwards when you have that stale cigarette smoke smell in your vehicle.
 Here is a list of tips for cleaning.

 Clean all your windows with a vinegar based cleaner like Windex.
 This will remove the smoke residue on your windows which greatly contributes to the stale smell.